How can the NHS Staff Survey data help you to meet the core needs of your people?

 To illustrate how leaders and managers might use the ABC framework to get a different perspective on their Staff Survey results, we have taken one question from each of the ABC categories (highlighted in the graphic above) and mapped them against the results for three different trusts.
 The table below illustrates the variation in how staff experiences track against the ABC framework.

-Graph showing an example trust compared to other trusts in England on 'ABC' measures
+Box graph showing Example trust compared to other trusts in England on 'ABC' measures

 Even the best performing of the three trusts (Trust A), leads the way on two aspects of the ABC framework (autonomy and contribution) but needs to improve on the third (belonging) The other two trusts need to improve on at least two of the three aspects of the framework, while Trust B is leading the way on one aspect (belonging).
 And each trust will have its own unique pinch-points – staff at Trust C will have different concerns to Trust A and Trust B.